Maximize tax savings

 up to ₹46,800 easily

 • 0% commission

-Ration card in India is popular document of address and identity proof, that makes indian households eligible to purchase subsidised food grain from the Public Distribution System. e-ration card is a seamless facility provided by several state governments for households to obtain ration card.
+Ration card in India is a popular document of address and identity proof, that makes Indian households eligible to purchase subsidised food grain from the Public Distribution System. e-ration card is a seamless facility provided by several state governments for households to obtain a ration card.

 Ration cards are issued based upon the total members in a family, and each category of the ration card determines an individual’s entitlement to certain rationed goods.
 Individuals with higher earning capacity (as fixed by the respective state Govt) cannot obtain rations at a subsidised cost.

-Listed below are the eligibility criteria for obtaining ration card from the state Gov – An Individual:
+Listed below are the eligibility criteria for obtaining a ration card from the state government – An Individual:

 Following are the list of documents to be submitted at the local ration office by the applicant:

 Some of the state Govts have introduced E-ration Cards through EPDS (Electronic Public Distribution System).
-An advanced Public Distribution System it helps the public to locate the details of the ration goods and its availability online through the EPDS platform.
+An advanced Public Distribution System helps the public to locate the details of the ration goods and it’s availablee online through the EPDS platform.